-B.6.5 Implementation Viewpoint B.6.5.7 Network Lay er Considerations Topology (Section 5.2.1.1) What network topologies are allowed?
-Any OPC UA client can connect directly to any OPC UA server.
+B.6.5 IMPLEMENT B.6.5 IMPLEMENTATION VIEWPOINT B.6.5.7 Network La yer Considerations Topology (Section 5.2.1.1) What network topologies are allowed?
+Any OPC UA Client can connect directly to any OPC UA Server.
 OPC UA is agnostic to network topologies.
 Span (Section 5.2.1.2) What is the span of the transport: LAN vs. WAN?
-OPC UA can span across both the LAN and the WAN, as long as the servers are accessible via a TCP/IP network.
+OPC UA can span across both the LAN and the WAN, as long as the servers are accessible via an IP network.
 Segmentation (Section 5.2.1.3) Can the transport support multiple independent and isolated communication paths between the same network endpoints?
 Strictly speaking, there is no segmentation of the information, but servers can be browsed individually and configured to expose different parts of the system.
 Servers are free to expose multiple endpoints on the same network segment or different segments.
 Each endpoint can offer different security requirements and expose different address spaces.
-In this way, there are not limitations.
+In this way, there are no limitations.